mak-ux/Tech_Blog/README.md

 * Now you are all set to use this project.
 ## Link Is For You, Just Rate My Work.

 ### Your rating means a Lot.

 https://blog-app-kanhaiya.netlify.app/

+## This is not the end of the project,there is always a room for improvement.
+## Drop your feedback,I will surely work on it.
+## Do you have some Idea ?
+### if yes,drop me a message ,lets work on it.